dialex/start-testing/docs/concepts/tester-responsibilities.md

 ### 👥 Teammate

 Part of your role is keeping these two groups aligned.
 First, you need to align yourself with them.
+More about stakeholders when you get to [requirements](/concepts/requirements.md).

 - **Development**: Some developers think that all testers do is question their work and expose their flaws.
 On the contrary, one of the tester's goal is to help developers look good (by finding issues early) and save them debugging time (by investigating themselves).
 - **Business**: Set expectations, explaing that software development is not a precise number on an Excel sheet or Gantt chart.
 Provide the information they need to make informed decisions, and then let them make the decisions.
 The only person who should be signing off the product is its owner.

 You are often the bearer of bad news.
 Own it and deliver the information with compassion and humility.
+Attempt to fix the bad news before reporting them and you might end up with good news.

 Strive to earn the respect of your team.
-Build credibility for yourself and the product your testing.
+As a tester you need to know the product like it's the back of your hand.
+That way you build credibility for yourself and save everyone else's time.

+### ❤️ (User) Friend

+Developers focus on code and functionality, while managers focus on business growth and profit.
+In the middle you have these two groups, who could definitely use some love from you.

+- **Support**: The bugs waiting to be fixed become a burden for the customer team or the customer support team.
+This group will appreciate if you tell what is currently buggy and wether there is a workaround.
+- **End user**: Often a feature works but the user experience is not taken into account.
+Ask yourself what type of emotions you would feel when using the product.
+Be the user's voice and "complain" to your team so that they don't have to.

+Share some of that love with your team too.
+Seek a joyful and friendly environment in your team.
+Celebrate success and keep a journal of small victories or praises.

 ### 🔦 Guiding light